nginx-proxy/docker-gen/README.md

 #### Functions

+The exhaustive list of functions, among with their implemebtation, is available in the [`template.go`](./template.go) file.

 * *`closest $array $value`*: Returns the longest matching substring in `$array` that matches `$value`
 * *`coalesce ...`*: Returns the first non-nil argument.
 * *`contains $map $key`*: Returns `true` if `$map` contains `$key`.
 Takes maps from `string` to `string`.